philc/book-notes/psychology/principles - ray dalio.md

   * Everyone has at least one big thing that stands in their way of success.
 Each person typically fails at one particular step in this five step process more often than the others.
 Which part are you the most weak?
-  * "Humility can be even more valuable than having good mental maps if it leads you to see out better answers than you could come up with on your own.
+  * "Humility can be even more valuable than having good mental maps if it leads you to seek out better answers than you could come up with on your own.
 Having both open-mindedness and good mental maps is most powerful of all."
   * On a grid of "what you know" vs. "humble & open-minded", you want to be in the upper right.